younata/younata.github.io/_posts/2025-06-26-whats-new-in-testing-swift-6-2.md

 The WWDC 2025 session [Record, Replay, and review: UI automation with Xcode](https://developer.apple.com/videos/play/wwdc2025/344) does a really good job of demoing this.

 I have mixed feelings on the code suggestion for fixing failing ui tests: That normalizes the idea that when a test goes red, it's the test's fault.
 When really you should consider a failing test to first be a problem in the production code.
-On the other hand, most teams/engineers don't practice test driven development, so I guess this is understandable, if unfortunate.
+On the other hand, most teams/engineers don't practice test driven development or even test first development, so I guess this is understandable, if unfortunate.

 Still, this is a pretty neat new experience that's much better than what it was previously.